-Validation is a regulatory process that, in essence, determines whether or not a particular QQI award can be offered in respect of a provider’s programme of education and training.
+Validation is a regulatory process that determines if a QQI award can be offered in respect of a provider’s programme of education and training.

-- leading to QQI awards at all levels in the National Framework of Qualifications;
+- lead to QQI awards at all levels in the National Framework of Qualifications;

-- in a range of educational contexts (e.g. further education and training (FET), higher education and training (HET), professional education and apprenticeship, English language teaching (ELT), and research education and training); and
+- are offered in a range of educational contexts (for example Further Education and Training (FET), Higher Education and Training (HET), professional education and apprenticeship, English Language Education (ELE), and research education and training);

-- involving diverse modes (including collaborative, transnational and e-learning).
+- can involve diverse modes of delivery (including collaborative, transnational and e-learning).

 Validation Policies and Criteria